tauri-apps/tauri-docs/docs/guides/plugin.md

 ## Conventions

-- Plugins should have a clear name with `vite-plugin-` prefix.
+- Plugins should have a clear name with `tauri-plugin-` prefix.
 - Include `tauri-plugin` keyword in `Cargo.toml`/`package.json`.
 - Document your plugin in English.
 - Add an example app showcasing your plugin.